 It should be assumed water will come to bear against the full height of the below ground structure at some time in its life.
 Initial designed use may find risk of future failure acceptable, but it may be changed to 'higher risk' use later.
-As such it may be that designing a system to offer full protection to full height, regardless of any water table classification, should be considered.
+As such it may be that designing a system to offer full protection to 150mm above external ground height, regardless of any water table classification, should be considered.